karmentsang/karmentsang.github.io/content/improvements.md

 CSS files overlapping.
 In the JavaScript code I used local storage to remember the user's theme preference across page loads.

+---

+### Small Hiccups

+There's often something that catches me by surprise.
+Take, for instance, my gallery page – it kind of shifted a smidge (my inner perfectionist couldn't ignore it), so I tried to fix it.
+Turns out, one of my divs ended up in the wrong spot.